caballerof/messaging_server/README.md

 `yarn test -- -t 'User transactions'`

----

 ## 🪟 Running on windows

 If the project is running on windows run the command:

 ` yarn install -g win-node-env`

----

-## 📅 Create a generate/migration
+## 📅 Create and generate migration

 Run the command: